stark-dev/fty-asset-mg/README.md

 ### `fty-asset` shared library
 This library provides the asset DTO used to exchange asset information between modules.

-### `fty-asset-utils` shared library
-This library provides utilities related to assets.
-- Conversion utility between Asset DTO and other DTOs used in the 42ity codebase
-- Serialization/deserialization from/to `cxxtools::SerializationInfo`

 ### `fty-asset-server` binary
 The agent that provides access to all assets functionalities